sposth/CAIPs/CAIPs/caip-74.md

 ## Abstract

 CACAO proposes a way to leverage [varsig](https://github.com/ChainAgnostic/varsig) and [multidid](https://github.com/ChainAgnostic/multidid/) as well as IPLD to create a common representation for various different object-capability formats, such as SIWE and UCAN.
-The IPLD representation contains common fields shared between these format.
+The IPLD representation contains common fields shared between these formats.
 In addition this CAIP also registers varsig codes for both SIWE + ReCap and UCAN.

 ## Motivation